 - Create a Friend Account to share financial aid, billing, and more with parents and others.

-Access an on-demand learning platform with training resources about business, technology, and creative skills.
+Access an on-demand learning platform with training resources regarding business, technology, and creative skills.

-- Follow pre-designed learning paths to gain a full understanding of a topic.
+- Follow a pre-designed learning paths to gain a full understanding of a topic.